SmallSharpToolsOpenSource/TestServer/README.md

 In this experimental project the Swifter library is used to start an HTTP server from within the test environment and use the same code which would normally make remote API calls.
 The HTTP server is started and runs on localhost on port 8081.
 Then there are 2 sample requests.
 One fetches an HTML path and another fetches JSON data.

+## How It Works

+For iOS tests an app is required in order to run the tests.
+The experiment demonstrated in this project is in the test files.
+In `TestServerTests` see `WebServer.swift` which defines and starts the HTTP server and `ServerTests.swift` which includes the 2 tests which make HTTP requests on the test server.

 ## Potential Improvements

 Instead of returning documents and data which are assembled with the Swifter library it is possible to also load static files with this content and return that content as responses.
 It could more directly simulate the real behavior of making a call to the real API.
 For the purpose of this experiment the 2 example tests making requests from the test server are sufficient.